What hiring managers actually look for

 Lead with your clinical externship

 Your MA program included a clinical externship (typically 160+ hours) at an actual clinic.
 Treat this as work experience.
-List the clinic name, specialty, patient volume, and every clinical and administrative task you performed.
+List the clinic name, specialty, patient intake volume, and every clinical and administrative task you performed, from vital signs to appointment scheduling.

 Get certified before your first application

 Take the CMA (AAMA) or CCMA (NHA) exam as soon as you are eligible.
-Certified MAs earn 10-20% more than uncertified ones, and many clinics require certification for hiring.
+Both are nationally recognized credentials, and many clinics require certification for hiring.
 It is worth the investment.

 Add phlebotomy to your skill set

 If your MA program did not include phlebotomy training, take a separate phlebotomy course.
-Blood draws are one of the most requested MA skills, and a phlebotomy certification makes you significantly more competitive.
+Phlebotomy and venipuncture are among the most requested MA skills, and a phlebotomy certification makes you significantly more competitive.

 Apply to urgent care and large clinic chains

-Urgent care centers (CareNow, MedExpress, MinuteClinic) and large practice groups often hire new MAs and provide structured onboarding.
+Urgent care centers (CareNow, MedExpress, MinuteClinic) and large practice groups often hire new MAs and provide structured onboarding on systems like Epic.
 These employers value certification and eagerness over years of experience.

 Frequently asked questions